arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

 ```
 ## Step 7 - How to save and load a map
 ### Save the map
+Our plan is to navigate over a saved map of the environment.
+For that purpose, we need a way to save and use a map.
-The way to save a map is to use a package called map_server.
+The way to save a map is using a package called map_server.
 This package will save map data to a yaml and pgm formatted file.
 You need to install map_server.
 ```
 sudo apt-get install ros-melodic-map-server